rjjfox/rjjfox.github.io/_posts/2020-07-31-Analysing-my-goodreads-data.md

 categories: [books, python]
 location: London, UK
 location-link: london
-skills: [data cleaning, data manipulation, data analysis, programming, api, data viz]
 ---

-I have been curious to analyse my reading behaviour.
+I've been curious to analyse my reading behaviour.
 For the last 7 years, I have been using Goodreads to rate books I've read and line up future reads by adding books to my 'to-read' shelf.
 This means that I have 7 years' worth of data on my reading behaviour.

 Here I'll through some of the things I found out.